Tubbz-alt/sensitivity/README.md

 This is a collection of simple python scripts to calculate the sensitivity for a basic counting experiment under different interpretations of radioassay results.

 ## Prerequisites
-1. Python 2.7
+1. Python 3.4 (recommended) or 2.7
 2. PyROOT (for histogramming and Feldman-Cousins calculator)
 3. numpy (for random number generation and miscellaneous numerical utilities)

 ## Usage

-The user code is in `main.py`.
+Examples of user code can be found in `main.py` and in `sigma.py`.

-First, the user needs to specify, for each part of the Detector in the actual experiment, the true specific activity, the hit efficiency and the mass.
+First, for each part of the Detector in the actual experiment, the user needs to specify, the true specific activity, the hit efficiency and the mass.
 For example, for `ncomp` identical parts:
 ```
 from detector import Detector, Component